-The BrainWorks app allows a child to take a sensory break by selecting activities appropriate for his/her current setting (home, school, community, desk) and sensory system needs (Just Right, Slow and Sluggish, Fast and Stressed, or Fast and Hyper).
+The BrainWorks app is designed to provide the structure needed to make sensory breaks effective.
+The child selects from activities appropriate for his/her current setting (home, school, community, desk) and sensory system needs (Just Right, Slow and Sluggish, Fast and Stressed, or Fast and Hyper).
 The adult is able to adjust the length of the sensory break and the activity options available to the child.

 Need more assistance?
 Email email@example.com.